CallumMcFadgen/garden-view-cafe/README.md

 This project is a web app designed for a fictional local cafe, "the Garden View Cafe", it uses a React based front-end framework connected to a MySQL database to display and manage goods and services.

-For a brief video walkthrough can be viewed at the following link.
+A video walkthrough can be viewed at the following link.

 https://youtu.be/HZZPJY2k_ng